-Not a meat Lover?
+- Are you Vegetarian?
 Read our 15 tips for Easy Vegan Travel

-The meal begins with a huge buffet of vegetables, salads, sushi and pastas.
+The meal begins with a huge buffet of vegetables, salads, sushi, and pasta.
 Don’t fill up too much here as the main meal hasn’t even been served yet.

-Want to try making Brazilian Cuisine at home?
+- Want to try making Brazilian Cuisine at home?
 Get your copy of 65 Classic Recipes – The Food and Cooking of Brazil

 Within minutes men dressed in crisp white shirts bring endless cuts of meats to your table slicing off pieces with precision perfection.
 When you make Brazilian food, include any type of meat you want from sausages to steaks, put them on metal skewers and they are ready to go.